-2.6.3.
-Availability of data
+2.6.3 Availability of data

 Access to the directory and the revocation list data is open.
-The FINEID specifications, Certificate Policies and Certification Practice Statements published by the Population Register Centre can be accessed on the Centre's website.
+The FINEID specifications, Certificate Policies and Certification Practice Statements published by DVV can be accessed on the agency's website.

-2.6.4.
-Repositories
+2.6.4 Repositories

-The data published by the Population Register Centre, which acts as the root certification authority, is available on the Centre's website.
-Any non-public certificate system data is saved in the Population Register Centre's repository.
+The data published by DVV, which acts as the root certification authority, is available on the agency's website.
+Any non-public certificate system data is saved in DVV's repository.
 A root certification authority's data is archived according to the authority's valid archiving rules.

-2.7.
-Information security audit
+2.7 Information security audit

-2.7.1.
-Audit frequency
+2.7.1 Audit frequency

-As the root certification authority, the Population Register Centre carries out information security audits that cover the facilities, hardware and activities of the holder organisation as appropriate.
+As the root certification authority, DVV carries out information security audits that cover the facilities, hardware and activities of the holder organisation as appropriate.
 An audit is carried out at least once a year and at the start of each new contract period.
-In its audit procedure, the Population Register Centre adheres to the practices set out in the ISO 27001 information security management standard.
+In its audit procedure, DVV adheres to the practices set out in the ISO 27001 information security management standard.